eProsima/ShapesDemo/README.md

 There are multiple parameters that the user can define in this menu:

 * Shape: Defines the topic where the publication is going to occur.
 Three different shapes can be published: Square, Circle and Triangle.
 * Color: Defines the color of the Shape.
 This parameter will be used as key; that is, a way to distinguish between multiple instances of the same shape.
 * Size: Allows you to control how big the shape is.
 The size can vary between 1 and 99.
 * Partition: You can select different partitions to differentiate groups of publishers and subscribers.
 You can select between four partitions (A, B, C and D).
 Additionally you can select the “*” partition, that will be matched against all other partitions.
 You should note, however, that using the “wildcard (*)” partition is not the same as not using any partition.
 A publisher that uses the wildcard partition will not be matched with a subscriber that uses no partitions.
 * Reliable: You can select to disable the Reliable check-box to use a Best-Effort Publisher.
 * History and Durability: The History of the Publishers is set to KEEP_LAST by default.
 You can select the number of samples that the Publisher is going to save.
 You can also select whether this History is going to be VOLATILE or TRANSIENT_LOCAL.
 The latter will send the last stored values to subscribers joining after the Publisher has been created.
 * Liveliness: You can select the Liveliness Qos for the Publisher between three different values: AUTOMATIC, MANUAL_BY_PARTICIPANT and MANUAL_BY_TOPIC.
 You can also set the Lease Duration for the Publisher.
 * Ownership: The Ownership Qos determines whether the instance (color) of the Topic (Shape) is owned by a single Publisher.
 If the selected ownership is EXCLUSIVE the Publisher will use the Ownership strength value as the strength of its publication.
 Only the publisher with the highest strength can publish in the same Topic with the same Key.
+* Deadline: The Deadline Qos determines the maximum expected amount of time between samples.
+* Lifespan: The Lifespan Qos determines the duration while the sample is still valid.
+* Disable Positive ACKs: If enabled, doesn't expects for positive ACKs from the subscriber, considering delivered sent samples after the indicated duration if no negative ACKNACK was received.

+Take into acoount that Disabling positive ACKs and modify Lifespan will not have any visual effect.

 ### Subscribe